ultralytics/ultralytics/docs/en/tasks/obb.md

 ## Val

 Validate trained YOLOv8n-obb model accuracy on the DOTA8 dataset.
-No argument need to passed as the `model` retains it's training `data` and arguments as model attributes.
+No argument need to passed as the `model` retains its training `data` and arguments as model attributes.

 !!!
 Example